zumasys/docs/site/rover/roverbi/requirements/README.md

 - Add NEW FIELD
   - Name/Label must be `clientCode`
   - Type must be `Text`
-  - Default Value must match the client code in the secrets file in Azure
+  - Default Value must match the customer's subscription key in the secrets file in Azure

 <PageFooter />